mcg-cyber/mcg-cyber/README.md

 - 👋 Hi, I’m @mcg-cyber
 - 👀 I’m interested in ...
-Python and C programming
+Python, Nim and C programming
 - 🌱 I’m currently learning ...
-Python and C
+Python, Nim and C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...